-- (a) Every vehicle identification number (VIN) inspector program must contain a minimum of seventeen (17) hours, and be approved prior to the start of instruction. - (b) The program director must submit the following documentation to the Board at least sixty (60) days prior to the start of instruction: - (I) A narrative of performance objectives for the program (new programs only); and - (II) A list of courses to be taught and the time allocated for each course (new programs only); and - (III) Submit a completed POST Form 9A, Training Program Approval, and a list of instructors and their qualifications.
-Instructors shall be approved only for a specific program under this rule (all programs). - (c) To be approved, a program must include at least the following: - (I) Legal aspects of VIN inspection; and - (II) Use of the National Auto Theft Bureau manual: and - (III) How to conduct a VIN inspection; and - (IV) How to meet the reporting requirements of a VIN inspection. - (d) The program director must submit the following to the Board within thirty (30) days of the end of the program: - (I) The score of each trainee and a statement whether each trainee passed or failed the course.
+- (a) Every vehicle identification number (VIN) inspector program must contain a minimum of seventeen (17) hours, and be approved prior to the start of instruction. - (b) The program director must submit all of the following documentation to the Board at least sixty (60) days prior to the start of instruction: - (I) A narrative of performance objectives for the program (new programs only); - (II)A list of courses to be taught and the time allocated for each course (new programs only); and - A completed POST Form 9A, Application for VIN Inspector Training (III) Program Approval, and a list of instructors and their qualifications.
+Instructors shall be approved only for a specific program under this rule (all programs). - To be approved, a program must include all of the following: (c) - (I) Legal aspects of VIN inspection; - (II)Use of the National Insurance Crime Bureau (NICB) Passenger and Commercial Vehicle Identification Manuals; - (III) How to conduct a VIN inspection; and - (IV)How to meet the reporting requirements of a VIN inspection. - (d) The program director must submit a roster of passing students to POST within thirty (30) days of the end of the program.